MtsGou/time-series-temperature-model/readme.md

 # TIME SERIES ANALYSIS AND FORECAST MODELS - WORLD AND BRAZIL

 **Data science repository with files and codes used to analyze temperatures in Brazil and in the world overall, since 1750.
-Also created models to predict temperatures in a near future.**
+Also created models to predict temperatures in a near future.
+This project consists of time series analysis and models such as ARIMA, SARIMAX as well as ML model XG Boost Regressor.**

 ----